 Ashley Rummelt: I was born and raised in the Sierra Nevada Mountains in California where I spent my childhood outdoors and in the best natural classrooms given to us.
 I’ve lived in 7 different states since I was 17 but eventually found my place in Philadelphia in late 2014 after being honorably discharged from the Army as an Intelligence Analyst.
 Before moving my children here I spent hours looking into the best public schools Philadelphia has to offer and came across Cook-Wiss to take the trophy for us.
 The conservation and amount of activities this school provides for their students is amazing.
-Last year I was heavily involved in the school musical and it brought me so much joy to see the kids grow into their parts and to have been able to put together all their costumes!
+I have also been heavily involved in the school musical and it has brought me so much joy to see the kids grow into their parts and to have been able to put together all their costumes!
 I feel like that opportunity helped me gain confidence to become the volunteer coordinator and make sure we are always fully staffed by our wonderful parents of Cook-Wiss to help all these activities and events pull through for the kids!

 Kellie Ryan: I’m originally from Southern Cali, but also with roots in FL and MD, I finally found my home in Philly upon attending La Salle University in 2003.
 At La Salle, I met my husband, Matthew, through the crew team.
 Eventually, Matt and I married in 2011 and bought our forever home in Manayunk in April of 2011.
 We both decided that we wanted to raise our family near the city so they could experience the same love and passion for it that we have.
-Braedan who is currently in first grade at Cook, was born in 2012 and in 2014, our second son, Zachary was born.
+Braedan who is currently in second grade at Cook, was born in 2012 and in 2014, our second son, Zachary, now in Kindergarten at Cook, was born.
 As a family, we love exploring new places and have no shame in getting messy—whether it’s in the Wissahickon creek or jumping in the ocean with all our clothes on.
 Never stop exploring is not only my and Matt’s alma mater’s catch phrase but also our families.
 We are so thrilled to explore all that Cook has to offer and I am excited to take an active role in the community as the Activities Co-Coordinator and 5k Race Director.